arviz-devs/xarray-einstats/docs/source/contributing/how_to.md

 1. Check the new version appears on the readthedocs version switcher.
 If it doesn't go to [readthedocs](https://readthedocs.org/projects/xarray-einstats/) and add it.
-1. Bump the minor version, set the patch version to 0 and add the `dev` flag
+1. Bump the minor version, set the patch version to 0 and add the `dev` flag.
+   It should look like `0.2.0.dev0`